Open double quoteOpen double quote

 Intensive Workshops and Design Hackathons

 Teamwork is a vital soft skill that enables our students to succeed in agencies and studios of all sizes, and nowhere is it better developed than during our bi-annual design hackathons.
 In one weekend, student teams respond to design briefs about climate change, communication challenges, and social issues and prototype a solution in just 24 hours using cutting-edge technology.
-Teams receive mentorship and feedback from industry professionals, with past judges from Microsoft, Google, Meta, Verizon, and Instagram.
-Recently, one of our students secured a paid interaction design internship by leveraging their hackathon experience.

 Expert Faculty and Guest Lecturers

-When our instructors aren't teaching, you can find them at Google, Pentagram, HBO, Amazon, Penguin Random House, Madison Square Garden, Hearst, COLLINS, AKQA, Shopify, Horizon Sports, Zoom, 72andSunny, and Jones Knowles Ritchie, to name a few.
+When your instructors aren't teaching, you can find them at Google, Pentagram, HBO, Amazon, Penguin Random House, Madison Square Garden, Hearst, COLLINS, AKQA, Shopify, Horizon Sports, Zoom, 72andSunny, and Jones Knowles Ritchie, to name a few.
 All faculty work in the industry, bringing up-to-the-minute field knowledge and network connections straight into the classroom.

 Among our distinguished faculty are five Cooper Hewitt Design Award recipients and four AIGA Lifetime Achievement medalists, authorities in the field who have shaped design as we know it today.